 The activities in both stages are designed to fulfill three purposes: fun-filled learnings, understand the on-ground nature of the fellows, and provide an immersive perspective of the fellowship and the aspiring fellow.

 What are the application deadlines?

 The applications are being accepted and processed on a rolling basis.
 So, the earlier you apply, greater are the chances to get selected.
-However, the deadline for first round of applications is 16th April, 2023.
+However, the deadline for the final round of applications is 21st May, 2023.